In This Article

 Smoke Hemp Flower

-As more and more people choose to smoke CBD, hemp pre-rolls and CBD joints become increasingly available in stores and online and smokable hemp flower continues to establish itself more firmly in the CBD market.
+As more and more people choose to smoke CBD, hemp flower and hemp pre-rolls are becoming increasingly available in stores and online.
+Smokable hemp flower continues to establish itself more firmly in the CBD market as the quickest and most effective way to get CBD into your system.

 It’s also worth noting that trying to tell the difference between marijuana and hemp flower, through sight alone, can be fairly challenging.
 But stick with us.